pyxtal.molecule module

 Bases: object

-If the smile format is used, the center is defined as in https://www.rdkit.org/docs/source/rdkit.Chem.rdMolTransforms.html
+SMILES Format: If a SMILES format is used, the molecular center is defined following RDKit’s handling of molecular transformations: https://www.rdkit.org/docs/source/rdkit.Chem.rdMolTransforms.html

 Otherwise, the center is just the mean of atomic positions